 Step #4: Configure WordPress

-The configuration required by the WordPress can be completed using the web interface by visiting the URL of your website.
+The configuration required by WordPress can be completed using the web interface by visiting the URL of your website.
 However, we will learn two different ways to configure WordPress.

 Method 1: Manual Configuration

-For that you need to navigate to the default directory of your website and make a copy of wp-config-sample.php
+For that, you need to navigate to the default directory of your website and make a copy of wp-config-sample.php

 .
 To do that run: